joshuachinemezu/ci-toastr/README.md

 Have you ever been in a situation that you need to send timed notifications to your client view, notifications that you want to expire within a certain period of time.

-PHP(Codeigniter) allows that feature by flashing messages to the session but in most cases, the issue is to display such sessions in a fashionable and user friendly way.
+PHP(Codeigniter) allows that feature by flashing messages to the session but in most cases, the issue is to display such messages in a fashionable and user friendly way.
 Wooooh I got you on this.
 XD

 Example Scenario:
-You only just want to display the message with custom colors pertaining to each message This library will help you in doing such query in a very easy to use interface.
+You only just want to display the message with custom colors pertaining to each message This library will help you in runing such query in a very easy to use interface.

 ## Requirements